 2.)
 If you use the unit for short term vacation renting while the 5-year residential dedication is in place, you will be charged back taxes including the full fiscal year prior to the violation, equal to the difference in tax rate, plus a 10% penalty.

 Click here to download the Petition form and file by September 1st.

 It appears the city is trying to reduce work load and increase revenue at the same time.
 The higher tax rate could be triggered for unassuming owners that have had previously filed a ‘Declaration Regarding Condominium Use’, which will now be void.

 A full fiscal year retroactive back taxes could mean 12 to 24 months additional taxes, depending on the timing, plus the penalty adds up to some significant bucks.
 This could catch some people by surprise.

-The burden is on the home owner to keep up to date.
+The burden is on the home owner to keep current.
 That’s why we write this blog!
-Sign up for updates on the top right 😉
+Sign up for updates 😉

 — Here is a copy of the City letter mailed to about 8,000 Honolulu property owners on 7/7/2017:

 Other news from the Honolulu Real Property Tax Division here: https://www.realpropertyhonolulu.com/whats-new/

 Always check with your favorite qualified professional legal council before making big decisions.

 Let us know your thoughts.
 We love to hear from you.
 Reciprocate Aloha!
 ‘Like’, ‘Share’, and ‘Comment’ below.